MicrosoftDocs/prose-py-api-docs/prosepy/docs-ref-conceptual/findpatterns.md

     return df.groupby(lambda row: identify_pattern(df[column][row]))
 ```

-More importantly, this code can be manually edited easily to extract last names per the
+More importantly, you can easily edit this code manually to extract last names per the
 format.

 ```diff